 Everyone likes their work and efforts to be recognized.
 And it is expected of employers that they appreciate the employees working for them.
 Not all virtual recognition ideas are costly.

 The best way for managers and businesses to show appreciation virtually is to recognize and reward with uniformity.
-Decide on the what, when and how of virtual recognition ideas and weave it into your remote work culture toolkit.
+Decide on the what, when, and how of virtual recognition ideas and weave them into your remote work culture toolkit.

 The virtual recognition ideas listed here will help you get started and enable you to strengthen work relationships.
 Which ones did you like best, and are willing to try?